We have fallen in love with this flavorful scratch Strawberry Cake recipe. If you’ve been searching for “the one”, this is it! The search is over ;0)

 A dressed up version of Strawberry Cake

-If you REALLY want to dress things up, consider our Chocolate Covered Strawberry Cake recipe!
-We’ve used our delicious scratch strawberry layer cake, frosted in Strawberry Buttercream and drizzled it with a decadent ganache drip.
+If you want to dress things up a little, consider our Chocolate Covered Strawberry Cake recipe!
+We’ve used our delicious scratch strawberry layer cake, frosted in homemade strawberry frosting and drizzled it with a decadent ganache drip.

 My Cake School- Sharing Our Best Cake Recipes and Cake Tutorials!